SaladTechnologies/virtual-kubelet-saladcloud/README.md

   <a href="https://github.com/SaladTechnologies/virtual-kubelet-saladcloud"><img alt="SaladCloud Virtual Kubelet Provider" src="./images/saladcloud-virtual-kubelet-banner.png" width="100%" /></a>
 </center>

 Salad's Virtual Kubelet (VK) provider for SaladCloud enables running Kubernetes (K8s) pods as SaladCloud Container Group deployments.
+This prototype is currently in development, and not production ready yet.
+If you are interested, please reach out to us to discuss your specific needs.

 ## How it Works